joejcollins/rhapsody-angel/queens/grace.md

 ## 11F + 2S
 ## 2019 Queen Marked

-*Next inspection - cull the drone brood*
+2019-06-18 Culled the drone brood.
+Saw the queen, saw eggs.
+No signs of swarming.

 2019-06-13 Saw the queen, saw eggs.
 No signs of swarming.